Japanese asset price bubble: Corporate impact

 At the same time, since the economy was driven by its high rate of reinvestment, the crash hit the stock market particularly hard.
-The Nikkei 225 at the Tokyo Stock Exchange plunged from a height of 38,915 at the end of December 1989 to 14,309 at the end of August 1992.
+The Nikkei 225 stock market index plunged from a height of 38,915 at the end of December 1989 to 14,309 at the end of August 1992.
 By 11 March 2003, it plunged to the post-bubble low of 7,862.
 As investments were increasingly directed out of the country, manufacturers were facing difficulties to uphold their competitive advantage since most manufacturing firms lost some degree of their technological edge.
 Consequently, Japanese products became less competitive overseas.

 During the asset bubble period, most Japanese corporate balance sheets were backed by assets.
 Hence, the asset prices influenced the corporate balance sheet.
-Owing to a lack of corporate governance in Japanese companies, most Japanese corporations had an inclination to convince investors with their healthy balance sheet since most investors believe that such prices are likely bullish.
+Owing to a lack of corporate governance in Japanese companies, most Japanese corporations had an inclination to convince investors with their healthy balance sheet since most investors had a "bullish" market sentiment.
 An important effect of the bubble collapse was the deterioration of balance sheets.
 Since asset prices tumbled, increasing liabilities on a long-term basis projected a bad balance sheet to investors.
 Many Japanese corporations were facing huge difficulties to reduce the debt ratio – resulting reluctance from the private sector to increase investments.

 The government continued to provide support for failing banks and unprofitable businesses, making it impossible for more efficient firms to compete.
 Through sham loan restructurings, large Japanese banks provided a stream of credit to otherwise insolvent borrowers.
 The term zombie company was coined to describe Japanese companies that were unable to cover their debt servicing costs from current profits over an extended period of time.
 Zombie companies reduce the profits for competitive firms, depress job creation, lower productivity and discourage investments.

 During the 1970s and 1980s, life-time employment schemes were widespread, but in a response to the recession that followed the bursting of the bubble, Japanese companies restructured their businesses, which included downsizing and outsourcing.
 Life-time employment schemes were modified and uncommon, and new college graduates failed to find stable jobs, resorting to unstable and poorly paid jobs.